Lesson 1: Ionic Bonding

 7. Atoms A and B will be forming an ionic bond.
 Their electron configurations are shown.
 Which atom – A or B – loses electrons and which gains electrons.
 How many electrons are gained or lost?
 And what are the resulting charges of the ions?

-8. Atoms A and B will be forming an ionic bond.
+8. Assume that atoms A and B will be forming an ionic bond.
 Their electron shell diagrams are shown.
 Which atom – A or B – loses electrons and which gains electrons.
 How many electrons are gained or lost?
 And what are the resulting charges of the ions?

 9. Consider the orbital box diagram below.
 How many fluorine atoms would combine with this atom in an ionic compound?
 Explain your answer.